 Endura

-For Single Leg Leg Extension, Novice starts at 0.30x bodyweight for men and 0.22x for women, while Elite starts at 0.96x for men and 0.72x for women.
+Under strict Single Leg Leg Extension strength standards, Novice starts around 0.30x bodyweight for men and 0.22x for women, while Elite starts around 0.96x for men and 0.72x for women.

 Understanding Your Single Leg Leg Extension Strength Score